maciejszczykowski/flask_number_check/README.md

 3. Start Docker Desktop from pulpit

 4. Commit and push to main branch.
-Jenkins runs automaticaly
+Jenkins runs automaticaly.